2'-fucosyllactose and other HMOs as adult supplements: emerging but not proven

 What HMOs actually are

-Human milk contains 150+ distinct oligosaccharides, dominated by 2'-FL (representing 20–30% of total HMO in mothers who express the FUT2 'secretor' enzyme), lacto-N-tetraose (LNT), lacto-N-neotetraose (LNnT), and 3'- and 6'-sialyllactose.
+Human milk contains roughly 150 distinct oligosaccharides, dominated by 2'-FL (representing 20–30% of total HMO in mothers who express the FUT2 'secretor' enzyme), lacto-N-tetraose (LNT), lacto-N-neotetraose (LNnT), and 3'- and 6'-sialyllactose.
 These are indigestible by human enzymes, traverse the small intestine intact, and act as selective substrates for colonic bifidobacteria — particularly Bifidobacterium infantis and B. longum subsp. longum strains carrying HMO-utilizing gene clusters.
+As a foundational review of HMO biology details, beyond their bifidogenic role HMOs also act as antiadhesive decoy receptors that block pathogen attachment to the gut wall — a mechanism largely absent from conventional fibers.

 The infant safety dossier